aws-samples/busy-engineers-document-bucket/instructions/docs/adding-the-encryption-sdk.md

     # Save and exit
     ```

+=== "C#"

+    ```{.csharp hl_lines="6 9 10 21 22 25 26 31 32 33 34 35 36 37 38 45 46"}
+    // Edit src/Api.cs

+    // ADD-ESDK-START: Add the ESDK Dependency
+    using Amazon.DynamoDBv2;
+    using Amazon.DynamoDBv2.Model;
+    using Amazon.KeyManagementService;
+    using Amazon.S3;
+    using Amazon.S3.Model;
+    using AWS.EncryptionSDK;
+    using AWS.EncryptionSDK.Core;

+    namespace DocumentBucket
+    {
+        public class Api
+        {
+            // ADD-ESDK-START: Add the ESDK Dependency
+            private readonly AmazonDynamoDBClient amazonDynamoDBClient;
+            private readonly string tableName;
+            private readonly AmazonS3Client amazonS3Client;
+            private readonly string bucketName;
+            private readonly IKeyring keyring;
+            private readonly IAwsEncryptionSdk awsEncryptionSdk;

+            // ADD-ESDK-START: Add the ESDK Dependency
+            public Api(AmazonDynamoDBClient amazonDynamoDBClient, string tableName, AmazonS3Client amazonS3Client, string bucketName,
+                IKeyring keyring)
+            {
+                this.amazonDynamoDBClient = amazonDynamoDBClient;
+                this.tableName = tableName;
+                this.amazonS3Client = amazonS3Client;
+                this.bucketName = bucketName;
+                this.keyring = keyring;

+                var esdkConfig = new AwsEncryptionSdkConfig
+                {
+                    CommitmentPolicy = CommitmentPolicy.REQUIRE_ENCRYPT_ALLOW_DECRYPT,
+                };
+                awsEncryptionSdk = AwsEncryptionSdkFactory.CreateAwsEncryptionSdk(esdkConfig);
+            }

+    // Save and close.
+    // Edit src/App.cs

+    // ADD-ESDK-START: Add the ESDK Dependency
+    using Amazon.KeyManagementService;
+    using AWS.EncryptionSDK.Core;
+    // Save and close.
+    ```

 #### What Happened?

 1. You added a dependency on the AWS Encryption SDK library in your code
-1. (Java and Python) You changed the API to expect that a Keyring or Master Key Provider will be passed to your code to use in `store` and `retrieve` operations
+1. (Java, Python, C#) You changed the API to expect that a Keyring or Master Key Provider will be passed to your code to use in `store` and `retrieve` operations

 ### Step 2: Add Encryption to `store`